thakurat44/tunnel-ssh-pg/README.md

 npm install
 ```

-**Create `.env` file in your root folder and paste below environment variables with your values in it.**
+### Create `.env` file in your root folder and paste below environment variables with your values in it

 ```bash
 # YOUR APPLICATION PORT